 Whether you need Type I, II, or III water, we offer laboratory water purification systems that will meet your demanding specifications.
 See our line of pure and ultrapure water purification systems and services designed for scientists working in the pharmaceutical, clinical, academic, industrial, research, and government laboratories.

-Provide consistent, high quality drinking water to your laboratory animals year-round by using reverse osmosis combined with pretreatment filtration and post-treatment disinfection.
-The Edstrom Ultrafilter Water Purification System is a standalone unit that provides clean, filtered water for animal drinking water applications.
-Edstrom water treatment products help to destroy contaminants found in your incoming water supply and kill any that develop downstream.
+Provide consistent, high quality drinking water to your laboratory year-round by using reverse osmosis combined with pretreatment filtration and post-treatment disinfection.
+The Avidity Ultrafilter Water Purification System is a standalone unit that provides clean, filtered water for research applications.
+Avidity water treatment products help to destroy contaminants found in your incoming water supply and kill any that develop downstream.

 Ultrafiltration offers a level of purification between particle filtration and reverse osmosis, removing viruses and bacteria, but not essential minerals.
 This point-of-entry water filtration mechanism removes contaminants as small as .01 Microns.
 For a greater level of purity, use the Ultrafilter with a reverse osmosis machine.
 It protects the RO membrane, increases RO efficiency, and reduces operating costs.

 Storage and Distribution: The permeate passes to a sealed storage tank where it is stored until it is distributed through rooms for animal consumption.
-These tanks may range from 90 - 500 gallons in size and, depending on water consumption patterns, some facilities may have multiple storage tanks connected to a single RO.
-The system is equipped with two distribution pumps that repressurise stored water for distribution throughout the facility.
+These tanks may range from 90-1,500 gallons in size and, depending on water consumption patterns, some facilities may have multiple storage tanks connected to a single RO.
+The system is equipped with two distribution pumps that repressurize stored water for distribution throughout the facility.